SamirMarin/github-actions-by-example/chap2-deployment-workflow/s4-the-build-push-workflow-job.md

-# The build and push workflow job
+# Section 4 - The build and push workflow job
 The build and push workflow job plays a pivotal role in our CI/CD pipeline by automating the creation and distribution of our service's Docker image.
 This job ensures that the latest version of our service is containerized and ready for deployment.

 ## Docker and Its Components